 Part of providing quality training is studying the mechanics of training delivery.
 In 2009, I completed the Master Exercise Planning Practitioner (MEPP) program at the FEMA training facility in Maryland.
 The MEPP program certifies students in all methods of training delivery from simple tabletop training to complex full-scale exercises.
 At the time, I was 1 of only 250 police officers in the U.S. to have completed the program and it was an honor to learn alongside professionals from all over the country.
 In 2021 I was chosen by the International Law Enforcement Training Network’s Instructor of the Year.
 I now sit on their advisory board which gives me the chance to network with some of the best instructors around.

-I am one of those odd people who enjoys public speaking and it has been my pleasure to speak at law enforcement conferences like the 2022 Force Science Conference, 2022 and 2023 National Tactical Officers Association conference, and the 2023 COPS West conference as well as private sector speaking engagements.
+I am one of those odd people who enjoys public speaking, and it has been my pleasure to speak at law enforcement conferences like the 2022 Force Science Conference, 2022 and 2023 National Tactical Officers Association conference, and the 2023 COPS West conference as well as private sector speaking engagements.
 Much like the law enforcement industry, those in private industry are hungry for high-quality training and I am fortunate to get to step out of my law enforcement role and into helping private clients.

 While speaking to students in a classroom or at a conference is great, I also wanted to reach people on a larger scale which is what drove me to become published.
-I have had two articles published in the National Tactical Officer’s Association’s publication called The Tactical Edge.
+I have had articles published in American Police Beat and the National Tactical Officer’s Association’s publication called The Tactical Edge.
 The Tactical Edge is widely considered the leading trade publication for law enforcement special operations and both articles were about the law enforcement response to critical incidents.
 You can read one of those articles here.